Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

   - Enhances narrative depth and character development, fostering a richer understanding of the human-AI relationship theme.

 ## Validation Points
+- Verify success by checking the newly created interaction script for:
+  - Consistency with Isabella's established personality traits and motivations (at least 90% alignment).
+  - Clarity and engagement of the dialogue (minimum satisfaction score of 90% from peer reviewers).
 - **How to Verify Success**:
   - Peer review of the interaction script for emotional resonance and alignment with established character motivations.
 - **What Output to Check**: